 “I’m taking his armor and his sword,” said Aeryn.

-“You are welcome to it,” said Natsu, placing his bare foot next to the foot of the dead orc.
+“You are welcome to it,” said Natsu, placing his feet next to the feet of the dead orc.
 “I am taking the boots.”

-Aeryn took the studded leather breastplate down to the water’s edge and used some sand and seawater to try to clean the smell of orc and blood from the leather.
-She succeeded somewhat, but didn’t quite get all the blood out—it smelled better, at least.
+Aeryn took the studded leather breastplate down to the water’s edge and used some sand to clean the smell of orc and blood from the leather.
+She succeeded somewhat but didn’t quite get all the blood out – it smelled better, at least.
 Listening to the rest of the group as they scavenged what was left in the ship’s hold, she thought about her situation.
-Stuck on some unknown island with a group of strangers, no food, no water, and no way off.
+Stuck on some unknown island with a group of strangers, with no food, no water, and no way off.
 Great.
 Just bleedin’ great.